-RECOMMENDATIONS (4TH EDITION) COMPLY EXPLANATION dentity should disclose: the names of the Directors considered by the Board to be independent Directors; if a Director has an interest, position or relationship of the type described in Box 2.3 of the ASX Corporate Governance Principles and Recommendations (4th Edition), but the Board is of the opinion that it does not compromise the independence of the Director, the nature of the interest, position or relationship in question and an explanation of why the Board is of that opinion; and the length of service of each Director YES (a) The Board Charter requires the disclosure of the names of Directors considered by the Board to be independent.
+RECO MMENDATIONS (4 TH EDITION) COMPLY EXPLANATION to be independent Directors; (b) if a Director has an interest, position or relationship of the type described in Box 2.3 of the ASX Corporate Governance Principles and Recommendations (4th Edition), but the Board is of the opinion that it does not compromise the independence of the Director, the nature of the interest, position or relationship in question and an explanation of why the Board is of that opinion; and (a) The Board Charter requires the disclosure of the names of Directors considered by the Board to be independent.
 The Board considered the independence of Directors in detail during the reporting period.
 The Board considers each non-executive Director to be independent.
-Details of the independence status of Directors are included in the Directors' Report in the FY20 Annual Report. (b) There are no independent Directors who fall into this category. (c) The length of service of each Director is disclosed in the Directors' Report in the FY20 Annual Report.
-A majo nmendation 2.4 prity of the Board of a listed entity should be endent Directors.
+Details of the independence status of Directors are included in the Directors' Report in the FY20-S Annual Report. (b) There are no independent Directors who fall into this category. (c) The length of service of each Director is disclosed in the Directors' Report in the FY20-S Annual Report.
+Recommendation 2.4 A majority of the Board of a listed entity should be independent Directors.
 YES The Company's Board Charter requires that, where practical, the majority of the Board should be independent.
-The Board comprised a majority of independent Directors during FY20 and to the date of this report.
+The Board comprised a majority of independent Directors during FY20-S and to the date of this report.
 There are four directors, three of whom are considered to be independent, including the Chairman who has a casting vote.
-The Cindepe hair of the Board of a listed entity should be an endent Director and, in particular, should not be the person as the CEO of the entity.
+The C chair of the Board of a listed entity should be an endent Director and, in particular, should not be the person as the CEO of the entity.
 YES The Board Charter provides that, where practical, the Chairman of the Board will be a non-executive Director.
 The Chairman of the Company, Tim Goldsmith, is an independent Director and is not the CEO of the Company.